gtri/scrimmage/docs/source/tutorials/airsim-plugin.rst

     the Task Manager by pressing CTRL+ALT+DELETE, select the Unreal process, and press "End Task".

   **Linux Setup**
-    If you are running Unreal/AirSim on a Windows machine, download one of the Asset ZIP files under **v1.2.0-Linux** and place in the directory: ~/path/to/AirSim-clang/Unreal/Environments/.
-Assets for newer versions of AirSim will not work with older versions of AirSim installed on your Linux machine.
+    If you are running Unreal/AirSim on a Linux machine, download one of the Asset ZIP files under **v1.3.1-Linux** and place in the directory: ~/path/to/AirSim-clang/Unreal/Environments/.
 Extract the zip file, and run as shown below:

     .. code-block:: bash